slidenerd/ec2-mean-test/EC2.md

  9. To do so, click on **Add New Volume** where you will be able to add 16, 4, 2 GB one by one.
  ![Step 4: Add Storage EBS Volumes](https://imgur.com/c4tDxod.png)
  10. The above screen now represents my added volumes.
  11. Notice how **Delete on Termination** is set only for the primary volume.
-As you probably guessed, if you terminate the instance, you will lose all the
+As you probably guessed, if you terminate the instance, you will lose all the data on that volume.
+If you are not sure about the difference between stopping and terminating the instance, [HERE](https://docs.rightscale.com/faq/clouds/aws/Whats_the_difference_between_Terminating_and_Stopping_an_EC2_Instance.html) you go.

 ## Open a file